 1994-2008 MMA (21-2)

-Gabriela Souza is a mother of two; 14-year-old son Alex and a 12-year-old Sarah.
-Gabriela has been training for 3 + years.
+Gabriela Souza was born in Mexico and raised in Albuquerque, NM and El Paso, TX.
+She owns and manages an insurance agency, helps her husband Professor Souza manage their academy, is a mother of two; 15-year-old son Alex and a 13-year-old Sarah.
+Gabriela has been training for 4+ years.
 She holds a Purple belt in Jiu-jitsu and a white Krueng Prajied in Muay Thai under her husband Professor Souza.
-She is also a yellow belt in Judo under Sensei Mario Fong.
+She is also a yellow belt in Judo.

 Professor Richard Padilla